oracle-livelabs/oci/apps-cloud-adventure-hcm/05-manager-journeys/managerjourneys.md

     ![My Tasks](images\managerjourneystasks.png)

-4. Review the task assigned to you as a manager for the **CommonSpirit New Hire Journey**.
+4. Review the task assigned to you as a manager for the **New Hire Journey**.

 5. Adventure awaits, show what you know, and rise to the top of the leader board!!!